meta-nitin/Design-Patterns/README.md

 Structural design pattern that provides a simplified (but limited) interface to a complex system of classes, library or framework.
 Simply put, a facade encapsulates a complex subsystem behind a simple interface.
 It hides much of the complexity and makes the subsystem easy to use.
 Also, if we need to use the complex subsystem directly, we still can do that; we aren’t forced to use the facade all the time.
 E.g - call the customer care, he will guide through everything like balance check, complaint, new plans, stop/start service, recharge etc. Basically, it means one stop shop for everything user wants to do, but it is encapsulated behind the facade, user gets his job done in simple terms.
 Disadvantages- Being simple in implementation, sometimes the pattern can be overused in simple scenarios, which will lead to redundant implementations.

+Usage -
+1. When you need to have a limited but straightforward interface to a complex subsystem
+2.

 ```java
 class Engine {
   public void start() {